mnishiguchi/cpp_notebook/data_structures/__sorting_project.md

 # Sorting project
 - Due Date: Saturday, November 7, 2015 11:00 PM
-- We will discuss in class.
-This is not complete yet!

 ## Requirements
 - Implement at least two comparator functions.
 These must be stand-alone functions NOT methods.